 32 St Georges Rd South, Fitzroy North

-These 5 townhouses and accompanying wine bar inhabit a former pub on a corner site in North Fitzroy.
+Situated on the traditional lands of the Wurundjeri People of the Kulin Nation, these 5 townhouses and accompanying wine bar inhabit a former pub on a corner site in North Fitzroy.
 Standing since the 1880’s, the project confronts the challenge of converting this iconic pub into a suitable development for the present day that respects both the material and cultural heritage of the building.

 The retained corner wine bar is an acknowledgement of the literal history of the site, while the existing building’s tactility and character are retained through its façade and restored slate roofing.
 A complementary timber addition to the rear follows the original gabled form and is sleeved behind the existing building.
 This new form is clad in a spotted gum rainscreen, that while clearly contrasting, will grey and patina over time to settle as a restrained compliment to the existing façade.